What is Sora 2: Complete Technical Guide (2025)

 Executive Summary

-Understanding Sora 2's Core Architecture
+Understanding Sora AI's Core Architecture

-Sora 2 functions as a diffusion model that generates videos by gradually denoising static patterns over multiple iterations.
+Sora AI functions as a diffusion model that generates videos by gradually denoising static patterns over multiple iterations.
 The model processes visual data as collections of spacetime patches—three-dimensional representations that encode both spatial information and temporal dynamics.

 Technical Foundation

 The architecture appears to build on transformer technology adapted for video generation, based on OpenAI's 2024 Sora research and system card documentation.
 The model reportedly processes visual data as spacetime patches that maintain consistency across time dimensions.
 This approach enables coherent motion and object permanence throughout video sequences.
 Note: Detailed technical specifications for Sora 2 remain unpublished; this description reflects the known Sora 1 architecture with likely evolutionary improvements.
+For a comprehensive breakdown of all capabilities, see our complete Sora 2 features guide.

 • Maximum duration: ChatGPT Plus 5s@720p OR 10s@480p; ChatGPT Pro 20s@1080p (official product limits)